 Sausage is basically a mixture of ground meat, fat, salt, sausage seasonings, preservatives, and sometimes grains or breadcrumbs for fillers or extenders.
 They can then be formed into patties or stuffed into casings.
-These casings are traditionally cleaned intestines or stomachs but there are also collagen, cellulose, and plastic casings to choose from.
-Some sausages like sliced sausage now come without casings.
+Spices for sausage vary by region, culture, and personal taste.

 There are many varieties of sausages that vary from continent to continent with composition, shape, size, and spices for sausage that are reflective of cultural preferences and traditions.
 And in as much as there are many options for using different meat, like pork, beef, chicken, turkey, or what have you, there are also non-meat versions for vegans and vegetarians.